datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 From assignment 2 and 3, we have code to sense data from sensors and control the light bulb.

+Here is a suggested distribution of tasks among teammates.

 ![Task Distribution](/assets/img/courses/id5415/module3/labxp3/labxp3-tasks.svg)

 # Step 1 Make Housekeeping on the Code